 yunIO MCP Integration with Amazon Q (Kiro)

-This article shows how to integrate yunIO with a Amazon Q. Amazon Q is AWS’s generative AI assistant that is used in the AWS console, IDEs like Kiro and the AWS documentation.
-By integrating the yunIO MCP server with Amazon Q, you can access your SAP data without direct SAP access, transaction code knowledge, or SAP GUI experience.
+This article shows how to integrate yunIO with an Amazon Q. Amazon Q is AWS’s generative AI assistant.
+It appears in the AWS console, IDEs such as Kiro, and the AWS documentation.
+Integrate the yunIO MCP server with Amazon Q to access SAP data without direct SAP access or transaction-code knowledge.
+You do not need SAP GUI experience.

 About this Article